KDEY-FM: Rhythmic/urban formats and KDAY simulcasts

-On May 9, 2017, Emmis Broadcasting sold Los Angeles rhythmic top 40 station KPWR to Meruelo for $82.75 million; the new owner began operating KPWR that July.
-As a result of the acquisition and retaining KPWR's rhythmic format, air staff, and management, Meruelo announced that it will move KDAY and KDEY-FM to KPWR's studios in Burbank effective with the deal.
-KDEY-FM retained its urban format and continued focusing on the Riverside—San Bernardino market until its return to simulcasting KDAY on October 30, 2017, to avoid direct competition with its newly-acquired sister station as Meruelo management saw KDEY's urban format as redundant, despite having done research on targeting the area and to address signal coverage and overlapping issues.
+On May 9, 2017, Emmis Broadcasting sold Los Angeles rhythmic top 40 station KPWR to Meruelo for $82.75 million; the new owner began operating KPWR in July.
+As a result of the acquisition and retaining KPWR's rhythmic format, air staff, and management, Meruelo announced that it would move KDAY and KDEY-FM to KPWR's studios in Burbank effective with the deal.
+KDEY-FM retained its urban format and continued focusing on the Riverside-San Bernardino market until its return to simulcasting KDAY on October 30, 2017, to avoid direct competition with its newly-acquired sister station as Meruelo management saw KDEY's urban format as redundant, despite having researched targeting the area and to address signal coverage and overlapping issues.